-Jaime is an associate in the firm’s government enforcement practice group.
+Jaime is counsel in the firm’s litigation & enforcement practice group.
 Jaime represents individuals and corporate clients in criminal, civil and regulatory enforcement actions, civil and criminal litigation, and internal investigations.
 In recent years, Jaime has represented health care companies, private equity firms and other corporations in the pharmaceutical, medical device and hospital industries facing government investigations concerning alleged health care fraud, improper marketing practices, violations of the False Claims Act, Anti-Kickback Statute, Federal Food, Drug, and Cosmetic Act, and the U.S. Foreign Corrupt Practices Act.

 Prior to joining the firm, Jaime served as special assistant corporation counsel at the New York City Law Department, where she represented the City of New York and its agencies in federal and state actions involving constitutional challenges to city policies and practices.

-- Representing medical device company in a Department of Justice investigation into criminal FDCA allegations and False Claims Act liability.
+- Lead associate representing medical device company in a Department of Justice investigation into criminal FDCA allegations and False Claims Act liability.

-- Representing practice management company in a multi-state U.S. Attorney investigation alleging anti-kickback and false claims violations.
+- Represented practice management company in a multi-state U.S. Attorney investigation alleging anti-kickback and false claims violations.

-- Representing private equity firm and its portfolio company in internal investigation concerning FCPA and international risk issues.
+- Represented private equity firm and its portfolio company in internal investigation concerning FCPA and international risk issues.